Cybersecurity & Tech

 Measuring AI Job Loss

 Methodological flaws beset the current popular means to determine whether a job or industry may experience AI-driven turbulence.
 The economists and scholars working to identify these professions have relied on imprecise and artificial measures.
-In particular, a hyper-focus on discrete tasks and specific measures of productivity may make current estimates inaccurate because of their omission of key factors related to the use of AI in the workplace.
+In particular, a hyperfocus on discrete tasks and specific measures of productivity may make current estimates inaccurate because of their omission of key factors related to the use of AI in the workplace.
 A more holistic assessment, writes Sam Manning of GovAI, would include “barriers to AI adoption, changes in demand for workers’ outputs, the complexity of real-world jobs, future AI progress, [and] new tasks and new ways of producing the same outputs.”

 If Congress wants to more accurately and quickly identify industries at risk of AI upheaval, lawmakers can start by investing in detailed, long-term studies of the use of AI in the workplace.
-The Bureau of Labor and Statistics (BLS) seems well-suited to take the lead on this effort.
+The Bureau of Labor and Statistics (BLS) seems well suited to take the lead on this effort.
 As of now, the BLS has yet to take on such research.
 The “Monthly Labor Review” blog operated by the BLS last addressed displacement in May 2023.
 Its consideration of technological change has been slightly more frequent but far from sufficient when it comes to informing Congress’s regulatory agenda.
 Though the BLS produces and updates numerous data tools, such as COVID-19 Economic Trends, no such tool exists for AI-caused or AI-driven displacement.

 Congressional Authority

 Current unemployment insurance programs and retraining programs do not seem responsive to the speed and scope of job loss posed by AI.
 Absent emergency measures, the unemployment insurance program will fail to support those bearing the brunt of rapid job loss.
-For one, it excludes many individuals, such as app-based workers, that may require assistance.
+For one thing, it excludes many individuals, such as app-based workers, who may require assistance.
 Additionally, it provides meager support to those who do qualify.
 These shortcomings are particularly problematic because of the potential that sudden advances in AI will simultaneously render many individuals jobless across a wide scope of industries.

 Those same advances in AI may render some retraining futile.
 The sorts of alternative jobs that displaced individuals may train for may have tasks and responsibilities akin to those of the recently eliminated profession.
 A displaced video game designer, for instance, may no longer find roles producing 2D content and instead train to design 3D content.
-That new skill may give the worker a leg up over AI for a limited period of time--a few months or years before a new AI model takes over that type of work as well.
+That new skill may give the worker a leg up over AI for a limited period of time—a few months or years before a new AI model takes over that type of work as well.
 Current retraining programs do not have a strong track record of the sort of ongoing training required in a race against AI.
 Band-aid solutions, such as increasing funding for those programs, may not be enough.

 Rather than attempt to have a large fraction of the American labor force outsprint AI, Congress may consider nudging workers into different fields of work entirely.
 This may be the right time for a national service program that provides adults with meaningful and sustained opportunities to contribute to their communities.
 Such opportunities may allow displaced workers to refine AI-resilient skills, such as managing and leading others or exercising tremendous creativity, while also doing good for their neighbors and community.